Criminal defamation: Court rejects Rahul Gandhi’s plea for stay on conviction

 The conviction in a 2019 criminal defamation case related to his remarks on the Modi surname led to Rahul Gandhi’s disqualification as a Member of Parliament

-A sessions court in Gujarat’s Surat on Thursday dismissed Congress leader Rahul Gandhi’s plea for a stay on his conviction, which led to his disqualification as a Member of Parliament (MP), in a 2019 criminal defamation case related to his remarks on the Modi surname.
+A sessions court in Gujarat’s Surat on Thursday rejected Congress leader Rahul Gandhi’s plea for a stay on his conviction in a 2019 criminal defamation case related to remarks on the Modi surname, dealing a blow to his hopes of reversing his disqualification as a Member of Parliament (MP).

+Additional sessions judge Robin P Mogera cited Gandhi’s stature as an MP and former chief of the country’s second-largest political party and said he should have been more careful.
+He cited prima facie evidence and observations of the trial court and said it transpires Gandhi made certain derogatory remarks against Prime Minister Narendra Modi apart from comparing the people with the same surname with thieves.

-The order means the Congress leader’s disqualification continues.
-A metropolitan magistrate on March 23 convicted Gandhi and sentenced him to two-year imprisonment.
-Gandhi was disqualified as MP from Kerala’s Wayanad on March 24.
+Gandhi was disqualified as MP from Kerala’s Wayanad on March 24 a day after a metropolitan magistrate convicted Gandhi and sentenced him to two-year imprisonment.

 On April 3, Gandhi filed his appeal before the sessions court against the magistrate’s verdict.
 He was subsequently granted bail till the disposal of his plea.